 Angie Lewin was born in 1963 in Cheshire and is a British artist working in linocut, lithography, wood engraving and screen printing.
-Lewin gained her BA in Fine Art Printmaking at Central St Martins College of Art & Design, followed by a year of post graduate study in print making at Camberwell School of Arts & Crafts.
+Lewin gained her BA in Fine Art Printmaking at Central St Martins College of Art & Design, followed by a year of post graduate study in print making at Camberwell School of Arts & Crafts (Lewin, 2021).
 Lewin is renowned for her beautiful and intricate prints depicting wild plant life, to incredible detail.
-Lewin has taken inspiration from her personal surroundings, in particular Norfolk where she found her home for a time and now Scotland where Lewin currently resides.
+Lewin has taken inspiration from her personal surroundings, in particular Norfolk where she found her home for a time and now Scotland where Lewin currently resides (Cambridge Gallery, 2021).

 Lewin’s work particular interests me as I have delved into the most recent assignments looking at life forms including plant life and flowers in particular.
 In preparation for my work on reduction lino print I researched other artists who have particularly focused on plant life and flowers to understand how other artists have tackled this subject area.

-Lewin uses direct observation and sketches of her surroundings in order to produce her prints, unfortunately I wasn’t able to access the roses and daisies I wanted to focus on for my reduction lino print project however these flowers were not chosen without personal significance or meaning, the flowers were still very much related to the portrait subject with her name being Rosa, and her outfit embroidered with daises.
+Lewin uses direct observation and sketches of her surroundings in order to produce her prints (For Art Sake, 2021), unfortunately I wasn’t able to access the roses and daisies I wanted to focus on for my reduction lino print project however these flowers were not chosen without personal significance or meaning, the flowers were still very much related to the portrait subject with her name being Rosa, and her outfit embroidered with daises.
 Instead of direct observation I used photographs I found online to sketch out my ideas.

 Once I had my sketches I then developed them into the final prints.